brianhouse/sound_art/projects/soundscapes.md

 # Soundscapes

 Choose a "site" (whether this is a physical location, an activity, a set of objects, a concept, etc), listen to it, and record its sounds.
+Use custom microphones if needed.
 Produce a stereo audio experience that interprets these materials for a listener.
 Your piece must have a title.
 Prior to the project due date, you will turn in a proposal (see below).

 You must exclusively use your own recordings and use Audacity to edit and arrange them.
 The final piece should be between 3 and 5 minutes long.
 Upload your final piece to Moodle as a 320kbps MP3 by resubmitting the assignment in Moodle.